-On ibiblio.org, you can read the full text of an eloquent autobiography, which was borne out of his emancipation from the extreme circumstances of slavery.
+On ibiblio.org, you can read the full text of an eloquent autobiography of Frederick Douglass, a book borne out of his emancipation from the extreme circumstances of slavery.
 We recommend it for upper high school and college students studying the US history of enslaved persons.

 The Frederick Douglass House is at the corner of 15th and W in southeast Washington, DC.
 It is owned and operated by the National Park Service.